tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 ## Conclusion
-<div class="status to-be-done"></div>
+<div class="status first-draft"></div>

-Other shapes?
+In the light of the early research in robot motion planning, we have gone back to the essence motion planning. *BasicAlg*, the algorithm presented in this paper can be followed by a robot with absolute minimal requirements.
+It only needs to know its location, the location of the target and it should now when it touches an obstacle.

+The performance of this algorithm has been evaluated for three types of scenes: with equal size squares, circles and with similar same-orientation triangles.
+For the first two categories, we have been able to find a bound on the ratio of the length of the robot path over the length of the optimal path.
+For each of the situations, we can guarantee convergence to the target.
+When comparing the performance of our algorithm to that of the *Bug1*- and *Bug2*-algorithms presented by Lumelsky and Stepanov <a href="#lumelsky" class="ref"></a>, we do not see clear differences.
+The main advantage of their method is that it can guarantees convergence even for concave obstacles, whereas our algorithm can be run on robots with less requirements.

+We conjecture that *BasicAlg* is guaranteed to converge for any scene with obstacles that are convex, similar and have the same orientation.
+A first step towards proving this, would be to extend the proof for sharp triangles into arbitrary triangles, after which it should be generalizable to convex $n$-gons.

-"These formulations, although abstract and simplified compared to real-life scenarios, provide the basis for practical systems by highlighting the underlying critical issues." <a href="#kareti" class="ref"></a>
+Kareti <em>e.a.</em> have put the essence of this work nicely: "These formulations, although abstract and simplified compared to real-life scenarios, provide the basis for practical systems by highlighting the underlying critical issues." <a href="#kareti" class="ref"></a>

 ## References